Princess Power

-Princess Power is a series based on the 2005 book of the same name by Savannah Guthrie and Allison Oppenheim, which was Created by Elise Allen.
+Princess Power is an American animated television series based on the 2005 book of the same name by Savannah Guthrie and Allison Oppenheim, which was created by Elise Allen.
+The series' first episode was released on YouTube on January 16, 2023 and it was initially called "Unstoppable Unpoppable Princesses" but it was renamed to "Unstoppable Unpoppable Bubble" due to a misnaming on the Netflix Jr. YouTube channel.
 The series was released on Netflix on January 30, 2023.
+A second season was released on October 23, 2023.
+A third season was released on May 20, 2024.

 Premise

-In each episode of Princess Power, the four princesses help the people in their lives as well as the "Frutizens" of their "Fruitdoms" with any problems they may have using whimsical problem solving.
+In each episode of Princess Power, the four princesses help the people in their lives as well as the "Frutizens" of their "Fruitdoms" with any problems they may have by using whimsical problem solving.
 While helping, they regularly sing songs about teamwork and being true to oneself.